ihitrec/Sudoku/README.md

 ### Responsiveness

-Since the screen is smaller on mobile, there is a numpad on the website.
+- Since the screen is smaller on mobile, there is a numpad on the website.
 Having a mobile keyboard pop up every time a field is selected would not be an enjoyable experience.
 Therefore, the keyboard is disabled on screens with the width smaller than 1000.
+- For mobile screens, the grid is generated at 96% width.
+I needed a way to always keep the height same as the width which was done using JavaScript.
+The height is matched by width and table cell size is divided by the available space.
+Values are altered by new width if the screen is resized.

 ### Encountered issues and challenges